litejs/natural-compare-lite/README.md

 It is possible to configure a custom alphabet to achieve a desired order.

+At the end of alphabet after "\b" can be a translation table when some letters needs to be equal.

 ```javascript
 // Estonian alphabet
 String.alphabet = "ABDEFGHIJKLMNOPRSŠZŽTUVÕÄÖÜXYabdefghijklmnoprsšzžtuvõäöüxy"